jaipack17/Nature2D/README.md

 Collisions are not necessarily physically accurate.
 They are meant to have a game-like vibe.
 I do plan on refactoring it as well.

-# Contributions
+# Contribution

 If you encounter bugs or would like to support this project by improving the code, adding new features or fixing bugs - Feel free to open issues and pull requests!
+Also read the [contribution guide](https://github.com/jaipack17/Nature2D/blob/master/CONTRIBUTING.md)!